-Of course, a name can be both – keyword based and brandable.
+Of course, a name can be both – keyword-based and brandable.
 And that would be great.

 - They can help you buy the domain name and register it.

-Take a look at some available tools,
+Take a look at some available blog name generator tools:

 You’ve got to describe your idea in two words and hit Search in Panabee and it will come up the list of available names based on the words.
 It can also make alternate suggestions derived from the words you keyed in to help you widen your search.

-Lean Domain Search
+4. Lean Domain Search

 It is free tool that is 95% accurate, but accuracy is expected to improve as unavailable names are rooted out with repeated searches.